 In 2008, the Florida Wind Band debuted to an appreciative audience, and has since performed 11 successful seasons, including performances for the American Bandmaster's Association and the College Band Directors National Association.
 The Florida Wind Band strives to be Tampa Bay's premier professional wind band, bringing performances of high quality wind band music to the community.

 The band has been able to thrive in this community due to the selfless work by our volunteers and generous support from the community.
-To support our mission and find out about donation and sponsorship opportunities, please click the link below.
+To support our mission and find out about donation and sponsorship opportunities, please visit our sponsorships page.

 The mission of the Florida Wind Band is to entertain, educate, and inspire through live performances of high-quality wind band music.